 - A breakdown of the drugs prescribed by each provider.

-- A summary file of the top 500 drugs dispensed in Medicare Part D in 2012, based on the number of fills, including the respective fill rank and cost rank in each state.
+- A summary file of all drugs dispensed in Medicare Part D in 2013, based on the number of fills, including the respective fill rank and cost rank in each state.

 - Rankings for drugs within each specialty and state.